-If you love your current exercise routine, you don’t need to abandon it.
-But adding variety might be what extends your healthspan.
-That’s the number of years you live in good health, not just the total number of years.
-This article explains why mixing different types of exercise matters, what counts as a balanced approach, and how to build a routine that fits your life without feeling overwhelming.
+This article explains why mixing different types of exercise matters, what a balanced approach looks like, and how to build a routine that fits your life without feeling overwhelming.

-Key InsightRecent research shows that people who combine different types of exercise, such as cardio, strength training, and flexibility work, live longer and healthier lives than those who focus on just one.
-This variety supports your heart, muscles, bones, and mobility.
-Any exercise is better than none, but mixing types gives you benefits that single-sport training can’t provide.
-The best part is you don’t need to be an athlete.
-Doing about 150 minutes of moderate activity each week, along with two strength sessions, can make a real difference in how long and how well you live. |
+Key InsightResearch shows that people who combine different types of exercise, like cardio, strength training, and flexibility work, live longer and healthier lives than those who focus on just one.
+This variety supports your heart, muscles, bones, and joints.
+Mixing types gives you benefits that single-sport training can’t provide.
+You don’t need to be an athlete.
+About 150 minutes of activity each week, plus two strength sessions, can make a real difference in both how long you live and how well you feel. |

 Why Exercise Variety Matters for Longevity